tyoung3/sw/README.md

 to generate corresponding code in other languages.

 By default, sw generates
-and builds a single main program which imports the StreamWork base package, sw/swbase,
-to Launch a goroutine for each process,  connect these processes via Golang interface channels, and wait for all processes to finish.
+and builds a single main program which imports the StreamWork base package, sw/swbase, to Launch a goroutine for each process,  connects these processes via Golang interface channels, and wait for all processes to finish.
 A bash script, swgo, will build and run a network definition.

 On option, StreamWork will create a GraphViz .dot file, an abstract syntax tree, or a linearized tree from a network definition file.